• Skip to primary navigation

 Preparation

-Mix frequently, and once the garlic turned into a darker, golden color (not burnt!), remove about a teaspoon for garnish later (photo 3).
+Once the garlic turned into a darker, golden color (not burnt!), remove about a teaspoon for garnish later.

 Add the rice and adjust heat to medium-high.